LearningLocker/docs/reporting.md

 Click the (red) minus icon next to the item.
 Then select "OK" in the message that pops up.

 ### Filter by context
+Allows you to filter in terms of the context that activities took place in.
 Click the (grey) square that says "Where".
 You can then add and remove "parent activities", "grouping activities", "platforms", "instructors", or "languages" from the lists that appears below.

 #### Adding an activity or activity type
 Click the (green) "Add" button (below the list you'd like to add to - which may be empty at this point).
 This will add a new entry to the list, you can then type the name of the "parent activity" (`statement.context.contextActivities.parent.id`), "grouping activiy" (`statement.context.contextActivities.grouping.id`), "platform" (`statement.context.platform`), "instructor" (`statement.context.instructor`), or "language" (`statement.context.language`) you're searchng for in the text box.